Greg co-teaches with Gina Crago in DA Philly 2, a newly forming group based out of Philadelphia.

 Going to that first weekend retreat, I wasn't sure what I would find there.
 I recall that my first thought was that there was nothing flashy or fancy about the setup.
 The teacher presented the teaching and it felt straightforward, and at the same time felt like it came from some kind of depth and truth that I knew, or could at least relate to.
 I felt challenged without being overwhelmed.
 It felt like the right place for me to discover more about my inner nature.

 The Diamond Approach is like going to university for your consciousness.
+And by conscoiusness, that means all of you - your mind; your heart; and your sensing, embodied life.
 You are becoming a student in a school.
 And the curriculum here is profoundly interactive and engaging.
 You won't be sitting back and just letting things happen.
 From the beginning, you are asked to check things out for yourself, work on your own and work with others, and inquire into your own experience.
 In a real sense, you are continuing the journey of growing as a person that began when you were born.
 There may be sudden, quantum leaps of understanding.
 And there is also the gradual, meaningful work of integrating your discoveries into your life.